A Brief History of Camp Ripley

 The post has always been important to the US Army.
 Large-scale Army maneuvers involving Regular Army and National Guard troops from several states were conducted here in 1937 and 1940.
 During World War II, the federal government took over Camp Ripley for use as an installation of the Army Service Forces, Seventh Service Command.
 From July 1942 to October 1943, thousands of federal troops received basic and advanced training here.
 Many were assigned to the 960th Air Base Security Battalion or to one of the dozens of Military Police (Aviation) Training Companies.
 The 99th Infantry Battalion (Sep), consisting of Norwegian-Americans, was activated at Camp Ripley in August 1942 and grew to 700 men by the time it transferred that fall to Fort Snelling and then to Camp Hale, Colorado, to complete training.
 There was a band (the 394th Army Air Force Band), and in the summer of 1943 Camp Ripley was home to the 173rd Station Hospital.
 Its 250-bed tent hospital was the only one of this kind in the nation.

 About 1,000 Soldiers were housed on post over the winter of 1942-43, and the numbers grew to over 7,000 the following summer when a Military Police (Aviation) Training Center was activated.
-Camp Ripley had been built in the 1930s as a summer training camp, however, and was poorly equipped for the cold and snow of a northern Minnesota winter.
+Camp Ripley had initially been built in the 1930s as a summer training camp, however, and was poorly equipped for the cold and snow of a northern Minnesota winter.
 The Army, not wishing to contend with the difficulties caused by its first winter at Camp Ripley, decided in late summer 1943 to discontinue use of the post for its wartime training.
 Nearly all federal troops were transferred out in October 1943 and, that winter, the post was returned to state control.
+The State Guard, a home defense force organized as a substitute for the National Guard, which had been federalized due to the war, trained at Camp Ripley for the next two years.

 Camp Ripley has kept pace with the ever-evolving needs of a modern military force.
 Summer troops in the early years lived and slept under canvas.
 Tents were gradually replaced by corrugated aluminum "hutments" (the troops referred to them as tin huts) in the 1960s.
 In the 70s, heated year-round barracks began to be built to accommodate cold weather training.
-A vigorous building and renovation effort has been underway ever since, transforming Camp Ripley from a summer annual training site for the Minnesota National Guard to a state-of-the-art, year-round military training and education installation that is used by all branches of service and a variety of civilian agencies.
+The first such buildings were designed for a company of 200 soldiers, with bays for sleeping, a dining hall and kitchen, latrine and showers, and office and supply areas--all under one roof.
+Four were completed in the fall of 1973, enough for one battalion.
+A vigorous building and renovation effort has been underway ever since, transforming Camp Ripley from a summer-only annual training site for the Minnesota National Guard to a state-of-the-art, year-round military training and education installation that is used by all branches of service and a variety of civilian agencies.

 Construction in the 1980s and 90s was especially heavy.
 Implementation of the army’s “Total Force” policy, which more fully integrated the National Guard and Reserves with active Army forces, brought intensified training requirements backed up by an influx of federal dollars.
 Major projects included: a new Post Headquarters/Training and Community Center; a new Troop Issue Subsistence Activity (TISA) for food distribution and storage; enlarged aircraft runways; a regional maintenance training building; a huge Mobilization and Training Equipment Site (MATES) complex providing storage and organizational maintenance for 900 tracked and wheeled vehicles; an Education Center (significantly expanded in 2014) containing classrooms and a dining hall; a remodeled and expanded Post Exchange; and a fully equipped center for medical training and patient care.